-Germany: former Nazi guard, 101, jailed for aiding murder
+Germany: Former Nazi guard, 101, jailed for aiding murder

-BERLIN (AP) — A 101-year-old man was convicted in Germany of 3,518 counts of accessory to murder on Tuesday for serving at the Nazis’ Sachsenhausen concentration camp during World War II.
+BERLIN (AP) — A 101-year-old man was convicted in Germany of more than 3,500 counts of accessory to murder on Tuesday for serving at the Nazis’ Sachsenhausen concentration camp during World War II.

 The Neuruppin Regional Court sentenced him to five years in prison.

-The man, who was not identified, had denied working as an SS guard at the camp and aiding and abetting the murder of thousands of prisoners.

-In the trial, which opened in October, the man said that he had worked as a farm laborer near Pasewalk in northeastern Germany during the period in question.
+In the trial, which opened in October, the centenarian said that he had worked as a farm laborer near Pasewalk in northeastern Germany during the period in question.

 However, the court considered it proven that he worked at the camp on the outskirts of Berlin between 1942 and 1945 as an enlisted member of the Nazi Party’s paramilitary wing, the German news agency dpa reported.

-“The court has come to the conclusion that, contrary to what you claim, you worked in the concentration camp as a guard for about three years,” presiding Judge Udo Lechtermann said, according to dpa, adding that in doing so, the defendant had assisted in the terror and murder machinery of the Nazis.
+“The court has come to the conclusion that, contrary to what you claim, you worked in the concentration camp as a guard for about three years,” presiding Judge Udo Lechtermann said, according to dpa.
+He added that, in doing so, the defendant had assisted in the Nazis’ terror and murder mechanism.

 Prosecutors had based their case on documents relating to an SS guard with the man’s name, date and place of birth, as well as other documents.

+“Even if the defendant will probably not serve the full prison sentence due to his advanced age, the verdict is to be welcomed,” said Josef Schuster, the head of the Central Council of Jews in Germany.

+“The thousands of people who worked in the concentration camps kept the murder machinery running.
+They were part of the system, so they should take responsibility for it,” Schuster added.
+“It is bitter that the defendant has denied his activities at that time until the end and has shown no remorse.”

-For organizational reasons, the trial was held in a gymnasium in Brandenburg/Havel, the 101-year-old’s place of residence.
+For practical reasons, the trial was held in a gymnasium in Brandenburg/Havel, the 101-year-old’s place of residence.
 The man was only fit to stand trial to a limited extent and was only able to participate in the trial for about two and a half hours each day.
-The trial was interrupted several times for health reasons and hospital stays.
+The process was interrupted several times for health reasons and hospital stays.

+However, Zuroff expressed concern that S. might serve only part of the sentence or none at all because of his planned appeal and his advanced age.

 More than 200,000 people were held there between 1936 and 1945.
 Tens of thousands of inmates died of starvation, disease, forced labor and other causes, as well as through medical experiments and systematic SS extermination operations including shootings, hangings and gassing.